Mega Drive / Genesis Architecture

 Sonic The Hedgehog (1991).

 In an incredibly simplified nutshell, the FM algorithm takes a single waveform (carrier) and alters its frequency using another waveform (modulator).
 The result is a new waveform with a different sound.
 The carrier-modulator combination is called operator and multiple operators can be chained together to form the final waveform.
 Different combinations achieve different results.
-This chip allows 4 operators per channel.
+The YM2612 allows four operators per channel.

 Texas Instruments SN76489